-Our Kids Program is a great way to introduce children in Karate-do Jitsu.
+Our Kids Program is a great way to introduce children in Karate-do Jutsu.
 Ages 4 to 10

 It’s important to teach kids life skills that they can carry with them for years to come.
 Karate Jitsu has many benefits for people of all ages, especially kids.
 Children who take Karate Jitsu can help them learn to handle bullying, teaches healthy fitness habits, encourages discipline to help develop good study habits, and teaches kids respect and non-violent conflict resolution.